Other / mixed grade configuration · Lester, AL

 What is the racial and ethnic makeup of Sugar Creek Elementary School?

-The largest demographic group at Sugar Creek Elementary School is White at 71.8%.
-The school serves a diverse student body in Lester, AL.
+The largest demographic group at Sugar Creek Elementary School is White at 71.8% of enrollment, in Lester, AL.

 What is the Resource Investment Index for Sugar Creek Elementary School?

-Sugar Creek Elementary School has a Resource Investment Index of 39/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Sugar Creek Elementary School has a Resource Investment Index of 40/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page